Contents

 Change log

-What's new for enterprise in Android 14
+What's new in Android 14 for enterprise

 Not too long ago Google announced the first beta of Android 14.